-Denmark always scores high on lists about best countries to live in, best quality of life, etc. This interview with Grace, who chose to move to Denmark I therefore found very interesting and a great way to find out more about what life in this highly praised country is really like!
+Denmark always scores high on lists of best countries to live in, best quality of life, etc. This interview with Grace, who chose to move to Denmark I, therefore, found very interesting and a great way to find out more about what life in this highly praised country is really like!

 Location: Aarhus, Denmark

 “I graduated from university in the UK in July 2016 with a Bachelor’s degree in Sociology.

 Like many other graduates, I had absolutely no idea what I wanted to do next in my life!
 I knew I didn’t want to keep studying Sociology at a higher level, but I didn’t feel quite ready to get a full-time job.

 My boyfriend is Danish and we began to joke about me moving to Denmark to work or study.